About the Garden

 We have springs so there are ponds with trickling water between and a bog garden.

-Eight years ago Peter planted the 'Empty Quarter' - a circle of beech trees around plain gravel, then a vegetable garden and an orchard with a Miscanthus hedge between lawn and field, grass dividing grass from grass.
+Some years later Peter planted the 'Empty Quarter' - a circle of beech trees around plain gravel, then a vegetable garden and an orchard with a Miscanthus hedge between lawn and field, grass dividing grass from grass.

 We made a woodland walk through the scrubby woods down one side of the garden with a magic carpet bridge that ripples up and over a tiny stream.
 We lost several trees this winter so it may be less of a woodland this summer.
 Nothing stays the same